Gaius Marius

 Gaius Marius (/la/; c.
 157 BC – 13 January 86 BC) was a Roman general and statesman.
-Victor of the Cimbric and Jugurthine wars, he held the office of consul an unprecedented seven times.
-Rising from a family of smallholders in a village called Ceraetae in the district of Arpinum, Marius acquired his initial military experience serving with Scipio Aemilianus at the Siege of Numantia in 134 BC.
+Marius held the office of consul seven times, more than any other Roman in the Republican period.
+Rising from a family of smallholders in a village called Ceraetae in the district of Arpinum, Marius acquired his initial military experience serving under Scipio Aemilianus at the Siege of Numantia in 134 BC.
 He won election as tribune of the plebs in 119 BC and passed a law limiting aristocratic interference in elections.
 Barely elected praetor in 115 BC, he next became the governor of Further Spain where he campaigned against bandits.

 Marius attained his first consulship in 107 BC and became the commander of Roman forces in Numidia, where he brought an end to the Jugurthine War.
 By 105 BC Rome faced an invasion by the Cimbri and Teutones, and the comitia centuriata elected Marius consul for a second time to face this new threat.
-Marius was consul every year from 104 to 100 BC, and he defeated the Teutones at Aquae Sextiae and the Cimbri at Vercellae.
-However, Marius suffered political setbacks during his sixth consulship in 100 BC and afterwards entered a period of semi-retirement from public life.
+Marius was consul every year from 104 to 100 BC, defeating the Teutones at Aquae Sextiae and the Cimbri at Vercellae.
+Marius suffered political setbacks during his sixth consulship in 100 BC and subsequently withdrew from active public life.

-The Republic fell into crisis with the outbreak of the Social War in 91 BC, in which Marius fought with limited success.
-He then became embroiled in a conflict with the Roman general Sulla which resulted in his exile to Africa in 88 BC.
-Marius returned to Italy from Carthage during the War of Octavius, seized Rome, and began a bloody reign of terror in the city which culminated in him being elected consul a seventh time and then dying within weeks of assuming this seventh consulship, in 86 BC.
+The Roman Republic entered a period of crisis with the outbreak of the Social War in 91 BC, in which Marius held a command with limited success.
+He became embroiled in a conflict with the Roman general Sulla which resulted in his exile to Africa in 88 BC.
+Marius returned to Italy from Carthage during the War of Octavius, seized Rome, and conducted a purge of political opponents, after which he was elected consul for the seventh time.
+He died within weeks of assuming this seventh consulship in 86 BC.

-In the 19th century, Marius was credited with the so-called Marian reforms, including the shift from militia levies to a professional soldiery; improvements to the pilum (a kind of javelin); and changes to the logistical structure of the Roman army.
-Twenty-first-century historians generally view the notion as "a construct of modern scholarship."
+In the nineteenth century, Marius was credited with the Marian reforms, including the transition from militia levies to a professional soldiery, modifications to the pilum (a kind of javelin), and changes to the logistical structure of the Roman army.
+Twenty-first-century historians generally characterise this attribution as "a construct of modern scholarship".